gis-ops/tutorials/qgis/QGIS_Actions_Geocoder.md

 #### Imports and Programmatically Derive Feature Geometry

-The "Action Text" is where we will write our Python code which handle the aforementioned logic.
+The "Action Text" is where we will write our Python code which will handle the aforementioned logic.
 First of all please paste the following into your import statements.

 ```python